-Sean Crotty is a partner in our commercial team with particular experience in data protection, IT, commercial, procurement and intellectual property matters.
-Sean advises many high profile clients within the private (ranging from SMEs to listed companies) and public sector (including Police Authorites, NHS Trusts, local authorities and universities) on a wide range of strategic and complex data, IT, media and IP issues.
+Sean is a Partner in our Commercial team who leads Weightmans’ Digital, Technical and Data team.
+He advises many high profile clients within the private sector (ranging from SMEs to listed companies) and public sector (including Police Authorities, NHS Trusts, local authorities and universities) on a wide range of strategic and complex data, IT, media, entertainment, commercial and intellectual property issues.

-Examples of his work in this area includes advising:
+Examples of his work in this area include advising:

-- A national fraud body on a standard user agreement for the insurance industry (including data sharing arrangements, database use and use of strategic data on an international scale);
+- a national fraud body on a standard user agreement for the insurance industry (including healthcare data sharing arrangements, database use and use of strategic data on an international scale);

-- Upon the £multimillion procurement of a major police force’s content management system; and
+- upon the £multimillion procurement of a major police force’s content management system;

 - in relation to GDPR audits for many high profile public and private sector organisations, ranging from data use and legal processing to the assessment of supplier agreements, data sharing risk and privacy impact;

 - upon the £350 million Liverpool2 Project.

 Sean has a wealth of experience advising clients in this area and regularly provides training courses in relation to various data issues.
 He is regularly published and quoted in the national press and industry publications (including Daily Telegraph, Financial Times and Insurance Post).